abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

-If you want, you can try to start with the solution provided by the ``DecisionBuilder`` (:math:`[3,3,3,3]` when :math:`n=4`) and see if you can figure out what the 29 constructed neighbors and 11 accepted solutions are.
+If you want, you can try to start with the solution provided by the ``DecisionBuilder`` (:math:`[3,3,3,3]` when :math:`n=4`) and see if you can figure out what the 29 constructed candidate solutions (neighbors)  and 11 accepted solutions are.

 Combining LSN operators
 ^^^^^^^^^^^^^^^^^^^^^^^^